Medicaid Exempt Assets

-If you are browsing this and other Medicaid / elder law websites, you likely already know that, in order to be eligible for the Medicaid nursing home benefit, one must have $2,000 or less in total assets and earn less than $2,250 per month in income (as of 2018).
-This article focuses on the asset test: and luckily, Medicaid does not require all if it’s recipients to be completely impoverished because certain assets will be “exempt”.
+If you are browsing this and other Medicaid / elder law websites, you likely already know that, in order to be eligible for the Medicaid nursing home benefit, one must have $2,000 or less in total assets and earn less than $2,349.00 per month in income (as of 2020).
+This article focuses on the asset test for Florida Medicaid: and luckily, Medicaid does not require all if it’s recipients to be completely impoverished because certain assets will be “exempt”.
 This means that Medicaid will not count certain assets when it runs its asset test to see if the Medicaid applicant qualifies.
 Many people consulting with a local elder care attorney ask: “which assets are exempt from Medicaid?” or “which assets are not-counted by Medicaid?”
 Here they are:

 House May be Exempt from Medicaid